 Most banks charge an annual fee for administration of a current account (cuenta corriente).
 This is typically €15–30.
 There are often additional charges for credit (tarjeta de crédito) and debit cards (tarjeta de débito); additional account holders; savings accounts (cuenta de ahorros) and other items like cheque/check books.
 Expect to also pay a number of small fees, such as a charge of €0.50–3 for withdrawals from other banks’ ATMs.

 It is possible to avoid many of these fees by shopping around.
 A paycheque account (cuenta nómina) typically has lower charges but must be the account your salary is paid into.
-Special offers available at time of writing include free credit and debit cards with a no-fee salary account and no-fee online-only accounts with major institutions.
 Students, young people (30 or under) and those over 55 may also qualify for discounts.

 Opening a Spanish bank account before you move

-Opening a Spanish bank account after you’ve arrived
+Opening a bank account in Spain after you’ve arrived

 Documents for opening a bank account